Types of Aviation Safety Culture

 Hazard reporting culture is your baseline safety culture performance.
 If employees aren’t reporting issues, your safety program is a farce.
 Even if your SMS is riddled with other problems, so long as employees are submitting safety issues you can practice continuous improvement.

 There are two charts you can use to monitor safety reporting culture:

 - Number of hazard reports over time chart; and

 - Individual employee number of reported issues chart.

-These two charts give you an opportunity to assess global hazard reporting culture, and hazard reporting of each employee.
+These two charts give you an opportunity to assess the global hazard reporting culture and hazard reporting of each employee.
 Poor hazard reporting cultures can be in part a "human" problem, as well as a hazard reporting process problem.
 Other charts that are useful for assessing hazard reporting culture are:

-- Average days to report issue after being inducted into SMS;
+- Average days to report an issue after being inducted into SMS;

 - Top hazard reporters; and